tobio-tenma/ports_to_gamelist/README.md

 ### Attribution

 Thanks to [Christian Haitian](https://github.com/christianhaitian/) for the creation of PortMaster and his continuing service to retro handlheld community.

-Thanks to the [PortMaster](https://github.com/PortsMaster) Crew for their guidance, patience, and wisdom.

-Thanks to [kloptops](https://github.com/kloptops) and **Bamboozler** for their extensions to the ports metadata which is why this can now exist.
+Thanks to the [PortMaster](https://github.com/PortsMaster) crew for their guidance, patience, and wisdom.
+Thanks to [kloptops](https://github.com/kloptops) and **Bamboozler** for their enhancements to the ports metadata which made this project possible.